 - J. Severability.
 If any provision or clause of this Agreement is determined by a judicial or administrative tribunal of proper jurisdiction to be invalid or unenforceable, such provision or clause shall be severed from the Agreement and the balance of this Agreement shall remain in full force and effect. - K. Availability of Disclosure Statement.
 You acknowledge that at least three (3) days prior to your execution of this Agreement, you have received a copy of our annual disclosure statement which we have filed with the Virginia State Corporation Commission. - L. Waiver of One Breach Not a Waiver of Any Other.
 Our failure to insist upon your strict performance and observance of compliance with any of the provisions of this Agreement in any one or more instances shall not be construed to be a waiver of relinquishment by us of our right to insist upon your future strict compliance. - M. Modification of Agreement and Policies and Procedures.
-We reserve the right to modify the Agreement unilaterally in order to conform to changes in the law or applicable regulations and to modify unilaterally our rules, regulations, policies and procedures. - N. Assignability.
+We reserve the right to modify the Agreement unilaterally in order to conform to changes in the law or applicable regulations and to modify unilaterally our rules, regulations, policies and procedures.

+N. Assignability.
 You may not assign or subcontract your rights or obligations under this Agreement.
 You consent to the assignment by us of our right, title and interest in this Agreement in whole or in part to any successor owner or lender, either outright or as security for any indebtedness of ours or Virginia Baptist Homes, Inc. Any assignment by us shall not be deemed a termination of this Agreement.

+day of, and has executed this Agreement and the Entrance Fee has been paid as a 20

 Witness Resident

-Witness Resident
+Vitness Resident

 Current Address (Number and Street)

 City, State, Zip Code

 Telephone

-NEWPORT NEWS BAPTIST RETIREMENT COMMUNITY, INC., D/B/A THE CHESAPEAKE
+The GLEBE, INC.

 Signature

 Title

 Date